-If you don’t understand what the stakeholders wants, along with their organizational power and influence, you run the risk of communicating incorrectly.
-If you’ve ever made the error of not keeping a high power/high interest stakeholder well informed, you’ll be sure to get “supportive feedback.”
+If you don’t understand what the stakeholders want, along with their organizational power and influence, you run the risk of communicating incorrectly.
+If you’ve ever made the error of not keeping a high power/high-interest stakeholder well informed, you’ll be sure to get “supportive feedback.”
 These communication stumbles can be avoided if there’s a better understanding of each person’s power, interest and communication needs.

 3. Establish and communicate the project plan